 How To Stop Overspending On Weekends

-You love the weekends.
-You want to go out with your friends and family and make the most out of the two days that you don’t have to work, but it comes at a price.
+This translates to your weekend either starting on Friday or ending on Monday and sometimes even Tuesday.
+You want to go out with your friends and family to make the most out of the extra days that you don’t have to work, but it comes at a price.
 You end up spending more on food, entertainment, and even parking over weekends.

 We asked a few people to learn about their spending habits just to get an idea of how much they spend over a week.
 The following table is an example of the average expenses for a single male who lives in Kuala Lumpur and enjoys being social on weekends:

 |Average expenses from Monday to Friday||Average weekend expenses|

 |Transport||MRT to work: RM 7 per day (RM35)|

 Petrol: RM30 for five days

 |Petrol: RM20 for two days